Forever a Military Family: Gold Star Spouses and Kids

 Theresa’s words ring true for many military families that desire community, resources, and a voice to be heard.
 NMFA knows all military families, Gold Star families included, are military families forever.
 Our programming, such as Operation Purple® Camp and Military Spouse Scholarships, remain open to children and spouses of fallen service members.

 Understanding military families is key to everything we do at NMFA.
-Our unwavering commitment to supporting military families through empowering them in their communities and supporting their well-being, it reignites us during times like this, honoring Gold Star Spouses and Kids, and it will sustain us for another 50 years.
+Our unwavering commitment to strengthening military families through empowering them in their communities and supporting their well-being, it reignites us during times like this, honoring Gold Star Spouses and Kids, and it will sustain us for another 55 years.

 By: Angela Sablan Tenorio, Content Manager